The Second Woman (play)

 The Second Woman is a twenty-four-hour performance piece devised by Nat Randall and Anna Breckon, first performed in 2016.
 A female-identifying performer repeats a scene based loosely on John Cassavetes' Opening Night one hundred times.
+The film Opening Night (1977) is a film about a play called The Second Woman.
+The importance of repetition has been noted by a number of writers.
+The dialogue for Randall and Breckon's The Second Woman is largely taken from Cassavete's film.

-This scene she plays with one hundred male-identifying performers, who are mostly not professional actors.
+The 24-hour performance consists of a short scene of roughly 10-15 minutes repeated 100 times.
+In this scene the main character Virginia plays with one hundred male-identifying performers (playing the role of Marty), who are mostly not professional actors.
+They responded to a call out.
+There are interesting accounts of the experience of the participating.

 In its first performances, from 2016 to 2019, Randall played the central character, Virginia.
 Since then, different actors have taken on the role as the piece has toured internationally, including in Taiwan, Italy, New York, and London.